cloudeteer/terraform-governance/docs/Development - Terraform Style Guide.md

 # Terraform Style Guide

 This guide provides the standards and best practices for developing Terraform modules at CLOUDETEER.
 It is designed to ensure clarity, readability, and consistency across all Terraform projects.
-These are recommendations to be followed as much as possible.
+It's advised to follow these recommendations as closely as practicable.

 ## Starting point

-We adhere to the [Terraform Official Style Guide](https://developer.hashicorp.com/terraform/language/style) and augment it with the following conventions.
+We adhere to the [Terraform Official Style Guide](https://developer.hashicorp.com/terraform/language/style) while also incorporating the following additional conventions.

 Use `terraform fmt` to enforce consistent formatting.